 A sky-high churn rate doesn’t have to haunt your business like the plague.

 These tactics, shared by experts in the SaaS world, are proven to work.
-Simply put them into practice, monitor the results, and start preventing more users from receiving the dreaded “account canceled” notification.
+Simply put them into practice, monitor the results using these free SaaS churn dashboards, and start preventing more users from receiving the dreaded “account canceled” notification.